Icinga/icinga2/doc/10-icinga-template-library.md

 The [check_netgear](https://github.com/Icinga/check-netgear) plugin queries the API provided by NETGEAR switches and retrieves device statistics such as CPU usage, memory usage, temperature, fan speed and port statistics.
+This plugin is intended only for use with NETGEAR AV Line devices.

 Performance data is returned by default and can be disabled using `noperfdata`.